Aur3SoRed/peplum-cinema/pseudo-code.md

 I tried yesterday, but i cannot do it all my proyections.
 I have to do it today, its an important part of the project, I can't desiste, if I can do it for the evening I'm in a very good way.
 Remember: Vainila Javascrpit and Node, that's all.
 First for server, late for db.

-[] Edite the index.js, testing if works and adapt for the HTML-CSS-JAVASCRIPT schema.
+[X] Edite the index.js, testing if works.

 [] Construct the tables and values for peplum.sql

+[] Install necessary dependencies

+[] Remember do it the 3 .json